 - 1.1 The Licensing Act 2003 requires that the Council, in its role as a Licensing Authority, to determine its Licensing Policy Statement with respect to the exercise of its licensing functions every five years. - 1.2 The current Policy has been in force since 2016.
 A new draft Licensing Policy Statement has now been prepared for public consultation.
-The new policy statement would run for a five year period from 2021 to 2026. - 1.3 The pending review of the Licensing Policy Statement was reported to Overview and Scrutiny Committee on 30 March 2021 and the initial feedback from the committee was considered within the preparation of the new policy statement.
-It was also agreed that the draft policy statement would return to this committee as part of the consultation process. - 1.4.
-In undertaking the review of the Licensing Policy Statement the Council had two broad aims; firstly to consider good practice which could be reflected in the revised draft; and secondly to consider the policy in relation to the emerging Folkestone Town Centre Place Plan. - 1.5.
+The new policy statement would run for a five year period from 2021 to 2026. - 1.3.
+In undertaking the review of the Licensing Policy Statement the Council had two broad aims; firstly to consider good practice which could be reflected in the revised draft; and secondly to consider the policy in relation to the emerging Folkestone Town Centre Place Plan.

+- 1.4.
 The consultant team developing the Place Plan included the Night Time Industries Association (NTIA) who undertook the initial review of the policy.
 Two workshops were held in May 2021, to which stakeholders were invited, and a meeting was held with the Folkestone Town Centre Working Group.
-Many of the issues raised in the sessions mirrored those raised by Overview and Scrutiny in March.
 An overview of feedback from these sessions is provided below: - Concerns about lack of communication with key stakeholders - Concerns with regard to the quality of operators coming to FHDC - The need for operating standards, transport and dispersal considerations from new operators - Perceived lack of Policing and Licensing Enforcement. - Requests for a Cumulative Impact Assessment. - Lack of confidence in Licensing Sub Committee decisions against Licensing Objectives - Consideration for Zoning or Matrix System to identify key areas. - 1.6.
 In response to this feedback the draft Policy Statement includes the following:- - The proposal for FHDC to establish a Licensing Forum which would meet twice a year to discuss key issues in order to improve stakeholder engagement.
-Forum to licensed operators from a range of businesses, Licensing Team, Police, Resident Associations, Events, Heritage, and festival operators. - Requirements for robust Operating Plans and considerations around community impact to include the requirement for a Transport and Dispersal Policy in new applications.

-- The new policy statement to have recommended operating hours for different types of premises (see 3.3.
+Forum to licensed operators from a range of businesses, Licensing Team, Police, Resident Associations, Events, Heritage, and festival operators. - Requirements for robust Operating Plans and considerations around community impact to include the requirement for a Transport and Dispersal Policy in new applications. - The new policy statement to have recommended operating hours for different types of premises (see 3.3.
 Licensing Policy Statement).
 Whilst legally each application needs to be considered on its merits, these standard hours provide a framework for the Licensing Sub Committee and gives guidance to applicants where requested hours extend outside of those recommended that additional actions may be required in relation to Operating Plans. - 1.7.
-The draft policy also includes general updates to the previous versions e.g. updating references to the latest legislation and bringing in line with best practice. - 1.8.
+The draft policy also included general updates to the previous versions e.g. updating references to the latest legislation and bringing in line with best practice. - 1.8.
 In terms of the request by some stakeholders for a Cumulative Impact Assessment (CIA) it would be sensible to delay any assessment until businesses are able to retain some level of normal trading pattern.
 Any assessment carried out would be distorted by the lack of night time trading during the pandemic lockdowns.
 Additional information about the CIA process is set out in Appendix 2. - 1.9.
 The introduction of a zoning and matrix systems was thoroughly investigated in the preparation of the new policy statement and ultimately not recommended following legal advice and reference to statutory guidance issued under section 182 of the Licensing Act 2003 (April 2018).